Please find below these sections addressing the following three issues:

 The wide variety of professionals who address emotional/behavioral/learning challenges include psychologists, psychiatrists, social workers, counselors, therapists, life coaches, and others.
 What most people do not understand is that only the first three terms (i.e., psychologists, psychiatrist, and social worker) are legally protected terms, meaning, only those with specific training can call themselves one of these names.
 Of these three groups, psychologists by far have the most scientific training in non-medication approaches to solving emotional, behavioral, or learning challenges.

-Psychologists (like myself) who obtain a Ph.D. must contribute an original research study to the field (i.e., a dissertation) of Psychology.
-This is a much more extensive research project than a ‘thesis’, which is required of those who complete a master’s degree only.
+Psychologists, like Dr. Brunner, who obtain a Ph.D. must contribute an original research study to the field (i.e., a dissertation) of Psychology.
+This is a much more extensive research project than a thesis, which is required of those who complete a master’s degree only.
 Doctoral level Psychologists are generally required to complete both a thesis and a dissertation.